SekharPatel/S2E/readme.md

 ## Configuration

-1. The application uses a simple user authentication system.
+- The application uses a simple user authentication system.
 Default credentials:
-   - Username: admin
+  - Username: `admin`
-   - Password: securepassword123
+  - Password: `securepassword123`

-   Note: In production, please change these credentials and implement proper authentication.
+  > **Change these credentials before using in any real environment!**

-2. Tool configurations can be modified in `app.py` under the `TOOLS` dictionary.
+- Tool configurations can be modified in `app.py` under the `TOOLS` dictionary.

 ## Usage